Retrospective surveillance and enhanced case-finding of congenital rubella syndrome cases

 Related updates on congenital rubella

-Number of rubella cases by month and notification rate per million population by country, EU/EEA, 1 December 2018–30 November 2019
+Number of rubella cases by month and notification rate per million population by country, EU/EEA and the UK, December 2019– November 2020

 Congenital rubella syndrome (CRS)